ScientificWord/sciword/README.md

 Scientific Word is now open source.

+The source code is on Github, at https://github.com/ScientificWord/mozilla.
+Instructions on how to build the project, as well as discussion of bugs, gotchas, etc. should be coming soon.

-The source code is not yet on GitHub, since traces of non-public source are still being removed.
-However, a copy of the executable for Windows, version 6.1.2, is now posted.
+A copy of the executable for Windows, version 6.1.2, is now posted.
 The instructions for installing it on Windows are:

 1. Install MiKTeX and the MiKTeX console.
 These require Windows 8 or later.
 2. Download the SciWord.zip file [HERE](https://www.mackichan.com/techtalk/v60/SciWord.zip).